Aleksandr-biochem/covid-spike-binders-analysis/ReadMe.md

 # Analysis and construction of SARS-CoV-2 neutralizing ligands with extensive Spike binding
-*This repository contains the workflow and results on the analysis of mini-protein ligangs affinity to receptor-binding domains (RBD) of SARS-CoV-2 variants*
+*This repository contains the workflow and results on the analysis of mini-protein ligands affinity to receptor-binding domains (RBD) of SARS-CoV-2 variants*

 **Authors:**
 - Aleksandr Kovalenko *(All-Russian Institute of Plant Protection, Saint Petersburg, Russia)*